-- 10.6.1 Several sources told that HO FFT that October [2017] was the month of action against VHT and that this awareness raising campaign (for which the government has specific funds) is a key factor in bringing forward victims of trafficking. - 10.6.2 Anila Trimi of the Office of the National Coordinator for Combating Trafficking in Persons at the Ministry of Interior told the HO FFT that they had just approved a module for pre-university education level training on how to prevent trafficking and how to report cases.
+- government has specific funds) is a key factor in bringing forward victims of trafficking.
+102 - 10.6.2 Anila Trimi of the Office of the National Coordinator for Combating Trafficking in Persons at the Ministry of Interior told the HO FFT that they had just approved a module for pre-university education level training on how to prevent trafficking and how to report cases.

 She said they also have a free app for Android phones where people can not only report cases, but also see information about cases and understand more about what support and information is available.
 Most of these activities are done in schools in cooperation with partners.
+103

-10.7 Stigma attached to victims of trafficking

-- 10.7.1 Many sources told the HO FFT that Albania is a patriarchal society and victims of GBV are often blamed for what happened to them; communities are small and people don't want to become subject of gossip with an accompanying sense of dishonour by leaving their family. - 10.7.2 The French police attache said that when VoT have been housed in a shelter in France, they don't want to return to Albania and the families don't want them to come back either.
-He said it was matter of honour, but it was not linked to Kanun. - 10.7.3 Different and Equal told the FFT that they are working to counter stigma particularly in cases of VoT.
-They have produced a photo novella showing how a young girl could easily become an unwitting VoT.
+- 10.7 Stigma attached to victims of trafficking - 10.7.1 Many sources told the HO FFT that Albania is a patriarchal society and victims of GBV are often blamed for what happened to them; communities are small and people don't want to become subject of gossip with an accompanying sense of dishonour by leaving their family.
+104 - 10.7.2 The French police attache said that when victims of trafficking have been housed in a shelter in France, they don't want to return to Albania - and the families don't want them to come back either.
+He said it was matter of honour, but it was not linked to Kanun.
+105 - 10.7.3 Different and Equal told the FFT that they are working to counter stigma particularly in cases of victims of trafficking.
+They have produced a photo novella showing how a young girl could easily become an unwitting victim of trafficking.
 They shared a hard copy with the Fact Finding Team.
-It can be found here:
+It can be found here: http://differentandequal.org/en/fotonovela-kjo-ishte-historia/.

-http://differentandequal.org/en/fotonovela-kjo-ishte-historia/.
 They have also shown it as film at various places across the country and they said it had a very positive impact, with one man approaching them to say he had rejected his daughter but having seen the film felt guilty.
-The Ministry of Interior also said that some families do welcome their daughters back. - 10.7.4 The Director of the NRCVHT said that prejudice against people who have been in shelters has decreased a lot due to a change in mentality and it is now a very manageable issue.
-There are no problems for people who want to reintegrate and work the only thing that could hold people back are
+The Ministry of Interior also said that some families do welcome their daughters back.
+106 - 10.7.4 The Director of the NRCVHT said that prejudice against people who have been in shelters has decreased a lot due to a change in mentality and it is now a very manageable issue.
+There are no problems for people who want to reintegrate and work - the only thing that could hold people back are medical issues.
+However for VHT leaving a shelter, because this situation is confidential, potential employers would not be told that the woman has been a victim.
+107